-The Living Online curriculum is divided into four major units: About the Internet; The Digital World and Us; Digital and Media Literacy; The Dark Side of the Web.
+The Living Online curriculum is divided into five major units: About the Internet; The Digital World and Us; Digital and Media Literacy; The Dark Side of the Web; The Web We Want.

-Each unit contains a number of modules (lessons) that will be accompanied by professional lesson plans and supporting resources.
+Each unit contains a number of modules (lessons) that are accompanied by professional lesson plans and supporting resources.
 These will be constantly updated to reflect the fast changing nature of the Digital World.

-I hope you will enjoy teaching “Living Online” as much as I do, and sincerely welcome your feedback and input on our Forum.
+I hope you will enjoy teaching “Living Online” as much as I do, and sincerely welcome your feedback and input.

 Thank you for your interest and support.